jedahan/pi-maker/readme.md

 ### Customization

-The docker entrypoint mainly does two things:

-  1. copies all files from `share/copy-this` to the root filesystem
-  2. runs `share/setup` (as root)
-    * ...which runs `share/my-scripts/test-script` by default
+The docker entrypoint runs whatever CMD you pass it to as root from within the emulated pi container.

+For example, from the makefile run entry:

+    docker run -it --privileged \
+      --volume ${PWD}/share:/tmp \ # mount the share folder into /tmp pi-maker:latest /tmp/setup   # run the /tmp/setup script

-The easiest way to customize the image build process, is to put scripts in `share/my-scripts`, and edit `share/setup` to run whatever scripts you want.
+The easiest way to customize the image build process, is to put whatever files you want in `share/overlay` and edit `share/setup` to run whatever scripts you want.

 Remember the scripts will run as root so if you want to do something as the pi user, prefix it with `sudo -u pi dothething`.

 #### Customizing the base OS